 How are scholarship programs unique?

-All participants of U.S. Department of State sponsored scholarship programs at the high school level go through a highly competitive selection process in order to earn the right to represent their country.
-Applicants undergo three rounds of testing and finalists are chosen based on their fluency in English, academic performance, teacher recommendation, leadership potential, and evidence that they possess the maturity and skills to successfully adapt to life in the U.S.
+All participants sponsored by the US Department of State scholarship programs at the high school level go through a highly competitive selection process in order to earn the right to represent their country.
+Applicants undergo three rounds of testing and finalists are chosen based on their fluency in English, academic performance, teacher recommendation, leadership potential, and evidence that they possess the maturity and skills to successfully adapt to life in the US.